temporalio/documentation/docs/go/queries.md

 sidebar_label: Queries
 ---

+## Stack Trace Query

 If a Workflow execution has been stuck at a state for longer than an expected period of time, you might want to query the current call stack.
 You can use the Temporal CLI to perform this query.
 For
 example:

 `tctl --namespace samples-namespace workflow query -w my_workflow_id -r my_run_id -qt __stack_trace`

 This command uses `__stack_trace`, which is a built-in query type supported by the Temporal client library.

+## Custom Queries

 You can add custom query types to handle queries such as querying the current state of a Workflow, or querying how many Activities the Workflow has completed.
 To do this, you need to set up a query handler using `workflow.SetQueryHandler`.

 The handler must be a function that returns two values: